54 °F / 13 °C

 Newhaven is a small town and cruiseferry port in East Sussex (England UK).
-Newhaven is a homeport for refularly scheduled English Channel crossings to France (Dieppe).
+Besides cruise port, Newhaven is also homeport for regularly-scheduled English Channel crossings to France (Dieppe).
 The service is provided by DFDS SEAWAYS with 4 daily ferry crossings (travel time is 4 hours) 28 crossings per week.

 Newhaven Harbour is located at the mouth of Ouse River.
 The port became railway-connected in 1847, since when train-ferry operations were greatly developed.
 In 1882, the area was officially named "Port of Newhaven".

 The route Newhaven-Dieppe is currently served by 2 ferries (Cote DAlbatre, Seven Sisters) with 2 outbound crossings per day (in the morning and in the evening).
-From Dieppe ferry port can be easily accessed many popular tourist destinationss in Normandy and northern France, among which are the large cities Rouen and Caen and Normandy's D-Day Landing Beaches (historic sites).
+From Dieppe ferry port can be easily accessed many popular tourist destinations in Normandy (northern France), among which are the large port cities Rouen and Caen and Normandy's D-Day Landing Beaches (historic sites).
 Dieppe is also close to Paris City (2 hours drive distance).

 The Newhaven cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Newhaven, England.

 If you lose the Newhaven location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.